Minor in Communication in the Information Age

 Completion of this minor means that you can:

-- Employ a broad range of resources and information technologies (including content development, visual design, and website construction) for the purposes of effective personal, artistic, and professional communication.
+- Employ a broad range of resources and information technologies for effective personal, artistic, and professional communication.

 - Practice effective principles of information gathering, evaluation and synthesis while demonstrating awareness of legal, ethical, and practical issues relating to these practices.